esotericfoundation/logo/docs/README.md

 ## Releases

-The logo can be found in image form on the [releases][releases] page on GitHub.
+All official variants of the logo can be found in image form on the [releases][releases] page on GitHub.
 Releases may or may not be up-to-date with the logo source code.

 ## Supported Image Formats